khulnasoft-lab/design.khulnasoft.com/contents/usability/onboarding-users.md

 ### Guidelines for onboarding experiences

 * Identify the value that you're trying to give to the user and work backwards from that.
 Having a new feature that you want to showcase alone isn't a good reason for onboarding.
 What is the user-facing value of the new feature?
 How will they benefit from it?
-If you can't find good answers to these questions, you probably shouldn't use onboarding.
 * Provide a "No, thanks" option that allows users to opt out.

 ## Think about the users’ context